masaaoiamizukawazaki/flac-to-alac-with-cover/README.md

-# fac-flac-to-alac-converter
+# flac-to-alac-with-cover

-Simple FLAC to ALAC converter using ffmpeg
+Simple FLAC to ALAC converter using ffmpeg, with automatic cover art embedding.

-# FLAC to ALAC Converter with Cover Art Fix

-This is a simple tool to convert FLAC audio files to ALAC (.m4a) using `ffmpeg`,
-and fix missing cover art (album artwork) issues by extracting from the original FLAC file.

 > ⚠️ Created with the help of AI, and may lack polish or full error handling.
 Use at your own risk.

+---

+## Folder Structure Assumption

+This tool assumes your audio files are organized like this:

+FLAC/
+  Artist/
+    Album/
+      *.flac

+Please select the top-level "FLAC" folder as the input.
+The output folder "ALAC" will be created with the same artist/album structure automatically:

+ALAC/
+  Artist/
+    Album/
+      *.m4a

 ---